tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 7. Student Do: NER Clouds (15 min)

-In this activity students will extract named entities of their own choosing from the Reuters Corpus and build a word cloud from these entities.
+In this activity, students will extract named entities of their own choosing from the Reuters Corpus and build a word cloud from these entities.

 **Instructions:**